-Traditional auto stocks aren’t just sitting on their hands while the EV revolution passes them up.
+Traditional auto stocks aren’t just sitting on their hands while the EV revolution passes them by.
 Instead, many traditional auto stocks are actually pivoting their vehicle portfolios to benefit from non-cyclical EV adoption tailwinds.

 One traditional auto stock which has done a really good job of this?
 General Motors (NYSE:GM).

 General Motors has an impressive lineup of EVs.
-It’s headlined by the Chevrolet Bolt, which is the fourth-best selling EV in the U.S. this year, and the Chevrolet Volt, which lines up as the eighth top-selling EV in the U.S. in 2019.
+It’s headlined by the Chevrolet Bolt, which is the fourth-best selling EV in the U.S. this year, and the Chevrolet Volt, which lines up as the eighth top-selling EV in the U.S.